 - 1. Accepts the tender submitted by Australian Parking and Revenue Control Pty Ltd trading as APARC for the Provision of Ticket Machines and Parking Sensors in accordance with Tender Number 3/2019 for an initial period of two years, with the option of three, additional two year periods at the sole discretion of the City; - 2.
-At the tender price included in Confidential Attachment (a); and - 3.
-Notes that the tender price will be included in the Ordinary Council Meeting Minutes.
+Accepts the estimated tender price of \$2,215,826 excluding GST as included in Confidential Attachment (a).